demospace-ai/coaster/backend/README.md

 docker compose up -d  # Detaches it so it runs in the background

-docker compose logs fabra_db # fabra_db is the service name, use this to view logs of a detached service.
+docker compose logs coaster_db # coaster_db is the service name, use this to view logs of a detached service.
 ```

 To spin down the container: